soilspectroscopy/ossl-manual/docs/050-reference_models.md

 The following sections describe steps used to produce OSSL models, which are used in the OSSL prediction service and API.
-The current available models were fitted using the previous OSSL database version.
+The current available models were fitted using the previous OSSL database version 1.0.
 For more in-depth insight of the modeling steps please refer to the [ossl-models](https://github.com/soilspectroscopy/ossl-models) repository.

 ## OSSL global soil spectroscopy callibrarion models